DavidRimon/cfts/google ctf 2020/avr/README.md

 Hopped you liked this writeup!

-If you have any suggestions, let me know!
+If you have any suggestions/fixes, let me know!